ramonn76/HardCloud/index.md

 Optionally to HARPSIM, one can use the HARP device that instructs the HardCloud to generate code for the real HARP instead of for the emulator.
-The *map(:to)* clause indicates the data that will be sent to the accelerator, while the *map(:from)* indicates the data that will be get from the accelerator as a result.
+The *map(:to)* clause indicates the data that will be sent to the accelerator, while the *map(:from)* indicates the data that will be received from the accelerator as a result.
 The clause *use(hrw)* specifies that the annotated code block will use a pre-designed hardware module (loopback) to do the computation instead of the C code following the annotation.
 {% highlight C %}